You'll Just Love Where we Sail

 And Yes!
 You've Found the Best Place to Learn to Cruise

 Just look at our vast choices for adventure sailing to avariety of terrific destination ports.
 Join us this summer for a special three or four day expedition to Block Island or Newport RI.
 If you only have 2 days, perhaps one of our star gazing weekends will appeal to you.
-No matter how many days you spend onboard, our primary goal is for you to master your sailing skills.
+No matter how many days you spend onboard, our primary goal is for you to master and improve your sailing skills.
 To learn about cruising, we think you should learn to provision the boat, participate in anchoring, eat some meals prepared in the galley, sleep aboard and really experience the cruising life.
 Have morning coffee on deck as we plan our day's sail.
 On destination cruises we will plot a course and monitor how well we are following it.
 We will work on sail trim, boat handling, piloting and navigation,rules of the road and knots.
 Ah, so much to learn and so little time.
 There is no substitute for "sea time" and and this is the perfect way to get it.
-Check our schedule then pick your favorite adventure port of call: Mystic, Block Island, Block Island, Watch Hill, Fishers Island, Stonington, Essex, Newport, Lake Montauk, or 3 Mile Harbor.
+Check our schedule then pick your favorite adventure port of call: Mystic, Newport, Block Island, Watch Hill, Fishers Island, Stonington, Essex, Lake Montauk, or 3 Mile Harbor.
 We'll visit all of them this summer.
-Learn to sail en route to one of these romantic places you've only read about.
-All can be reached in a single day from Greenport.
+We hope to make it to Maine or at least to Boston if we have enough interest.
+Otherwise, we will head to Newport, Buzzards Bay and Martha's Vineyard and maybwe even Nantucket.
 Shown here are photos of just a few of these great destinations.
 Email us at CaptJoan@SailLongIslanCall to book now while space is still available for your favorite destination at 917-912-6342.

 Mystic Seaport Museum, CT